Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/scene/terrain_exaggeration/README.md

 <h2>How to use the sample</h2>

-<p>Selecting an exaggeration amount from the slider will apply that ammonut to the scene's surface.</p>
+<p>Selecting an exaggeration amount from the slider will apply that to the scene's surface.</p>

 <h2>How it works</h2>